All Products

 --payer

-Specifies the payer of the request.
-If you want the requester who accesses the resources in the specified path to pay the traffic and request fees, set this option to requester.
+The payer of the request.
+If you want the requester who accesses the resources in the specified path to pay the traffic and request fees, set this parameter to requester.

 -j, --jobs

-Specifies the number of concurrent tasks that can be performed across multiple objects.
+The number of concurrent tasks that can be performed on multiple objects.
 Valid values: 1 to 10000.
 Default value: 3.

 --parallel

-Specifies the number of concurrent tasks performed on a single object.
+The number of concurrent tasks that can be performed on a single object.
 Valid values: 1 to 10000.
-By default, if you do not specify this option, ossutil sets the value of this option based on the operation type and the object size.
+If you do not configure this option, ossutil specifies a value based on the operation type and the object size.

 --version-id

 The version ID of the object that you want to copy.
-You can use this option for objects only in a bucket for which versioning is enabled.
+You can specify this option for objects only in a bucket for which versioning is enabled.

 --start-time

-Specifies the start of the time range to filter objects by last modified time.
-The value is a UNIX timestamp.
+The beginning of the time range to filter objects based on the last modified time.
+The value is a timestamp that follows the UNIX time format.
 Objects whose last modified time is earlier than the UNIX timestamp are ignored.

 Note

-If both --start-time and --end-time are specified, the command applies only to objects whose last modified time is within the range specified by --start-time and --end-time.
+If both --start-time and --end-time are specified, the command takes effect only on objects whose last modified time is within the range specified by --start-time and --end-time.

-The -j, --jobs and --parallel options in the preceding command syntax can be used to adjust performance if the default number of concurrent tasks does not meet your performance requirements.
-By default, ossutil calculates the number of concurrent operations based on the object size.
-When you copy multiple large objects, the actual number of concurrent tasks is calculated by multiplying the number of concurrent jobs by the number of concurrent operations.
+If the default settings of the options do not meet your performance requirements, you can use the -j, --jobs and --parallel options to adjust performance.
+By default, ossutil calculates the value of --parallel based on the object size.
+When you copy multiple large objects, the actual number of concurrent tasks is calculated by multiplying the value of -j, --jobs by the value of --parallel.

-• Thread resources are switched and compete for resources.
-If the number of concurrent tasks is excessively large, the copy performance of ossutil may decrease or an end-of-file (EOF) error may occur.
-To prevent this issue, you can adjust the values of the -j, --jobs and --parallel options based on the actual available resources.
+If the number of concurrent tasks is excessively large, the copy operation performance of ossutil may be degraded because threads switch and compete for resources.
+In addition, an end-of-file (EOF) error may occur.
+To prevent these issues, you can adjust the values of -j, --jobs and --parallel based on your available resources.
 To perform stress testing, specify small values for the two options before you incrementally increase them to the optimal values.

 Sample environment

-In this topic, objects are copied between different directories or buckets in Linux.
-You can modify the parameter settings in the examples based on your operating system and environment.
+The examples in this topic show how to copy objects between different directories in the same bucket and between buckets in Linux.
+To use the sample commands in your actual business scenario, you need to modify the option and parameter settings based on your operating system and environment.
 Sample environment:

 For example, the following objects are stored in the srcfolder1 directory in the source bucket named examplebucket1: